How to improve lawn drainage – 8 ways to protect your garden from flooding

 Rihanna fan or not, we doubt you'll be singing in the rain when you learn of the impact it can have on all of your carefully curated lawn ideas.

-'When there is excessive rainfall, lawns can become compacted and difficult to manage,' shares Peter Chaloner, managing director of Cobra
+'When there is excessive rainfall, lawns can become compacted and difficult to manage,' explains Peter Chaloner, managing director of Cobra.

-Worse still, this can lead to 'additional problems, including nutrient deficiencies and pest infestations.
-And wet conditions can also promote the growth of fungi, such as mould, mildew, and rust, that can harm lawns, causing lasting damage'.
+Worse still, this can lead to nutrient deficiencies, pest infestations and the growth of mould, mildew, and rust which can harm a lawn, causing lasting damage.

 'These diseases can spread quickly and cause unappealing discolouration and damage,' stresses Peter, noting that very heavy rainfall can also wash away the top layer of soil.

-'This will expose grass roots and causing erosion, which can result in uneven surfaces and unattractive bare patches across lawns.'
+'This will expose grass roots and cause erosion, which can result in uneven surfaces and unattractive bare patches across lawns.'

 Yikes.